Healthcare scientists working in histocompatibility and immunogenetics carry out vital tests to ensure that donors and patients are suitably matched

-As a healthcare scientist (also known as a clinical scientist) working in histocompatibility and immunogenetics (H&I), you'll carry out tests to support haematopoietic stem cell and organ transplantation.
+As a healthcare scientist working in histocompatibility and immunogenetics (H&I), you'll carry out tests to support haematopoietic stem cell and organ transplantation.
 A specialist in tissue typing, your work will ensure that the best donor for a particular patient is chosen.

 You'll be involved in the genetic matching of prospective organ and stem cell donors with patients, typing human leukocyte antigens (HLA) and investigating HLA antibodies to enable assessment of the closeness of the match.